rupam-bumba/quickwork-assignment/README.md

-# Quickwork Test Assignment -
+# send email through node api -

 ### Build an API in NodeJS using express to send emails using the Gmail REST API.
 Do not use the client libraries.